-ART 307 Oil Painting I 3 UNITS - (UC:CSU)
+ART 307 Oil Painting I

-Prerequisite: Art 201 and Art 501 with satisfactory grades or better.
-Students develop skills in handling the oil painting medium.
-Students work from still life and landscape, the live model.
+Prerequisite: Art 201 and Art 501 with satisfactory grades or

+Students learn the tools, materials, and techniques of painting with the oil painting medium.
+Students expand their knowledge of composition and color while developing art concepts, content and imagery from still life, landscape and the human figure.

-ART 308 Oil Painting II 3 UNITS - (UC:CSU)
+ART 308 Oil Painting II

+3 UNITS (UC:CSU) Lecture 1 hour; Laboratory 5 hours.